hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 - Delivery of TSS-Ledger-ID will require that the TSS-Roster proposal is delivered in a prior release.
 - Development of the TSS-Ledger-ID proposal is dependent on TSS-Roster proposal in the following ways:
     - The `Roster` data structures must be defined and stored in state.
     - To modify the roster adoption lifecycle with TSS conditions, the TSS-Roster life-cycle must be implemented.

 Impacts of TSS-Ledger-ID to Services Team

-- The timing of submitting the candidate roster may need to be adjusted to allow enough time for the candidate roster to have key material generated.
+- Services will need to generate a candidate roster at midnight each day when the node weights are calculated and submit the roster to the `TssBaseService` for keying.
-- Services will need to know or detect when the candidate roster fails to be adopted due to not having enough key material generated.
+- Services may need to know or detect when the candidate roster fails to be adopted due to not having enough key material generated.
-- More than half and preferably all the nodes' public `tssEncryptionKeys` will need to be added to the address book.
+- More than half and preferably all the nodes' public `tssEncryptionKeys` will need to be added to the address book before the ledger id can be generated.
     - This requires modification of the HAPI transactions that manage the address book.

 Impacts to DevOps Team

 - Each consensus node will need a new `tssEncryptionKey` in addition to the existing RSA key.
-  - EC Key generation will have to happen before a node can join the network.
+    - Key generation will have to happen before a node can join the network.
-- A new node added to an existing network will need to be given a state from an existing node after the network has adopted the roster containing the new node.
-The new node must be in the active roster to join the network.
+    - The public keys will need to be added to the address book through signed HAPI transactions.
-- If a node is added, removed, or updated in the address book and the candidate roster is not adopted in the next software upgrade, the change to that node is not applied.
+- Changes to the address book must be made sufficiently far in advance (preferably, more than one day in advance) of an upgrade to allow sufficient time for keying to occur so the roster can be adopted at the next upgrade.
-- config only software upgrades can be used to trigger the adoption of a candidate roster, if the candidate roster has received enough yes votes.
+- Config only software upgrades can be used to trigger the adoption of a candidate roster, if the candidate roster has received enough yes votes.

 Implications Of Completion